sickrov/sickrov.github.io/README.md

 ## PART 2 - VULNERABILITIES and some fixes.

 ### Vulnerabilities - kubernetes secrets
 A Secret is an object that contains a small amount of sensitive data such as a password, a token or a key.
 Such information might otherwise be put in a Pod specification or in an image.
-Users can create Secrets and the system also creates some Secrets.The name of a Secret object must be a valid **DNS subdomain name**.
+Users can create Secrets and the system also creates some Secrets.
+The name of a Secret object must be a valid **DNS subdomain name**.

 Secrets can be things like:
 - API, SSH Keys.